 Gigging in bars and clubs was never my favorite thing, particularly before the smoking laws changed.
-I stopped playing for five years or so, and professionally I didn’t do a thing as I had a young family and priorities change, like it does for so many of us.
+I stopped playing for five years or so, and professionally I didn’t do a thing as I had a young family, and priorities change as it does for so many of us.

 I took a partner; a blues harp player made a couple of albums and moved around gigging.
 It was always tough – unless you’re a ‘name’ it’s really difficult to make a good living playing acoustic blues guitar; you’ve got to love it.
 The real change came when I started creating lessons.
 The aim was (and still is) to make this wonderful music accessible to all guitar players.

 A lot of those blues styles of playing look difficult to commit to memory.
 Ever found yourself in a situation where you used your own improvisation to keep going?

 There are common structures in any particular key, which can be adapted to playing about 90% of songs in that key.
 Often the challenge is to try to make them sound different and distinctive.
 It was a common problem with the old players – their songs in any one key were very similar.
 So it’s best to learn to play across several styles and keys.